 Virtually every new patient has heard the old saw, “Once you go to a chiropractor, you have to go for the rest of your life.”
-And because many chiropractors, especially those who see the highest and best use of chiropractic is as a life-long adjunct to optimum health, either overlook or ignore addressing this issue with a new patient.
+And many chiropractors, especially those who see the highest and best use of chiropractic as a life-long adjunct to optimum health, overlook or ignore addressing this issue with a new patient.

 “Since the chiropractor hasn’t mentioned it, it must be true,” surmises the patient.

 That’s when many unhealthy patient behaviors are actually created as patients go about the business of planning how they are going to “beat the house.”
 In other words, get the chiropractic that they want (symptomatic relief), without getting the lifelong care their chiropractor wants for them.

 It takes two to tango, so let’s explore both sides of this communication dysfunction.

 Turns out, patients don’t have to do anything.